Seminyak Beach Resort & Spa – Stylish, personable, and serene.

 A variety of rooms are spread out among the Beach Wing, which offers ocean views, and the Garden Wing on the other side of the road.
 All rooms are comfortable, without being opulent, and feature a modern Balinese décor.
 Suites are far larger and more luxurious, and feature jacuzzis with sea views.
-The secluded villas with private pools are close to the sea, but don’t provide views of the beach (which is grey).
-The stunning infinity pool is surrounded by palms and traditional statues and fountains, and is just steps from the sand.
+The secluded villas with private pools are close to the sea but don’t provide views of the beach.
+The stunning infinity pool is surrounded by palms, traditional statues, and fountains, and is just steps from the sand.
 Situated where the street (which isn’t noisy) comes close to Seminyak Beach, the resort is also within a short stroll of several bars, bistros, and boutiques.

 - Address: Along Jalan Kayu Aya street (also called Jalan Laksmana), in the middle of Seminyak, a more sophisticated tourist region in southern Bali.

 - How to Get There: The only way to/from the airport is by metered taxi or chartered car with a driver.
 This takes about 40 minutes (14 km), depending on traffic.

 Seminyak Beach Resort & Spa – The Basics

 - Guests: The vibe is more about couples, especially those on honeymoon or a romantic getaway.
 Children are welcome, but the resort isn’t that interested in families.

 - Beach: Heading north from Kuta, the sand becomes increasingly grey, but the waves are still rough, so swim between the flags.
 The beach also becomes less developed, so there’s less shade and fewer drink stalls on the sand.

 - Views: Rooms are in 2 wings, 1 on either side of the street.
 Those in the Garden Wing face the gardens, and suites in the Beach Wing offer ocean views.
 Villas are secluded behind walls.